dog after teeth cleaning in colma ca

 This is a question that many pet owners ask themselves because many don’t understand how the health of the mouth is an indicator of the health of the entire body.
 Gum disease can lead to kidney, liver, and heart disease, if left untreated.
 It can also make your pet very uncomfortable and leave them in pain.
 That’s why it’s important to maintain your pet’s oral health from home and arrange for professional cat or dog teeth cleaning as needed.
 This can help improve your pet’s oral and overall health, lengthening their lifespan.

-Our Pet Dental Services
+Our Dog and Cat Dental Services

 All pet dental procedures performed at Colma Animal Hospital are performed under anesthesia, for the safety of our patients.
 Prior to administering anesthesia, we analyze a small blood sample to ensure that your pet is healthy enough for dental care.
 We offer full monitoring throughout the entire dental procedure—until your pet leaves our care.
 We also administer pain medications to keep them comfortable after treatment.